"Just proud": Ledecky finally wins gold at Tokyo Olympics - WHIZ News

 “They’re the toughest four people I know,” Ledecky said, “and that’s what helped me get through that.”

+— Japan’s Yui Ohashi completed her sweep of the women’s individual medley with a victory in the 400, holding off a pair of American teenagers.

+— Kristof Milak of Hungary romped to a dominating — but rather nerve-wracking — victory in the men’s 200 butterfly after hastily changing out a torn suit just before the race.

-The Australian known as the Terminator gave the Australian women their third individual swimming gold with an Olympic record of 1:53.50, adding to her thrilling victory in the 400 free.
+Titmus secured her place as one of the game’s biggest stars and gave the Australian women their third individual swimming gold with an Olympic record of 1:53.50, adding to her thrilling triumph in the 400 free.

-In the longer race, Titmus conserved her energy over the first half, then rallied to pass Ledecky with the second-fastest performance in history.
+In her first victory, Titmus conserved her energy over the first half, then rallied to pass Ledecky with the second-fastest performance in history.

+Ledecky settled for silver and set her sights on redemption in the 200.

 The defending Olympic champion made the first flip in seventh place and finished in 1:55.21 — nearly 2 seconds behind the winner.